 offers countless opportunities to connect, collaborate, and get inspired.

-Slant’d is an independent publishing house and creative community that amplifies AAPI voices.
-More than a publishing platform, Slant’d builds community through creative programming—from writing workshops and story slams to art therapy and shared experiences that nurture artistic growth and connection.
+Slant’d is an independent publishing house and creative community that amplifies AAPI voices through workshops, story slams and art focused gatherings that foster connection, expression and shared creative growth.

 Los Angeles Artists and Creatives is a Meetup group where painters, writers, musicians, and all kinds of creatives connect, share ideas, and inspire each other.
 From book club picnics to writing circles, it’s a welcoming space to create and meet like-minded people in L.A.